Why did I get disconnected in the webclient for staffing?

 - Depending on configuration, they may also limit the number of simultaneous connections to any particular host across the network.
 This may cause the problem to appear only once a particular critical mass of people is signed in and/or chatting all at once, as can happen when bringing a service up live, following a successful testing period with fewer numbers of simultaneous logins.

 - Signing into the admin dashboard in the same browser as a different user.
-This will probably work, but it may disrupt chat management functionality like send file, access to the integrated Activity page, access to the integrated profiles page, etc.
+This will work, but it may disrupt chat management functionality like send file, access to the integrated Activity page, access to the integrated profiles page, etc.

 - Computers going to sleep because of idle time.
 Because of browser sandboxing, this problem may manifest as the webclient appearing to be signed in when it really is not.
 The computer's idle process will not always communicate the closed state of the connection back to the browser.